 175 € per person

-We fly to either Ljubljana or Venice, where our local guide Paul Veenvliet is waiting for the group.
+We arrive in Ljubljana, where our local guide Paul Veenvliet is waiting for the group.
 With a small van, we drive to the accommodation.
 Depending on our arrival time we make stopovers on the way in one or more nature areas where we get a first impression of the rich nature of Slovenia.

 Intermittent Lakes are a typical feature of Karst (limestone) landscapes.
 The water level fluctuates, one day they are full of water.
 A few days later, they may be dry.
 Always, they are full of life!